Katz Drug Store sit-in: The Civil Rights Movement Outside of the South

-In 1958, even though separate but equal had been overturned, racial discrimination was still commonplace and restricted blacks from sharing many public spaces with whites.
-Black people had to drink from colored fountains, ride the back of buses, and were given their dinners in bags to eat outside of the restaurant.
+The Sit-In

+In 1958, segregation in common areas, like businesses, was very much prevalent in Oklahoma City.
+There was no law requiring places open to the public to be segregated, but a lot of them still voluntarily chose to be.
+The strategy used to segregate their businesses was based upon "trespassing laws" and, therefore, were able to turn away any unwanted customers (specifically black people).
 Clara Luper, a black high school teacher in Oklahoma City, was a civil rights activist and the advisor for the Youth Council of the Oklahoma City NAACP.
 Luper took a trip with her students to New York City to put on the play "Brother President," where they witnessed Black people living in a desegregated environment.
 They experienced integrated restaurants and other freedoms that Black people in Oklahoma City had not been accustomed to.
 After their return to Oklahoma, Luper’s daughter Marilyn asked, "Why didn't I just go in and ask for a Coca-Cola and a hamburger?" in reference to the Katz Drug Store.
 This prompted Luper to stage a sit-in with thirteen of her Black students.
-Along with Clara Luper, the participants of the sit-in were Marilyn Luper, Calvin Luper, Portwood Williams, Jr., Donda West, Richard Brown, Barbara Posey, Alma Faye Washington, Areda Tollivar Spinks, Elmer Edwards, Lynzetta Jones Carter, Gwendolyn Fuller Mukes, Lana Pogue, Linda Pogue, and Betty Germany.
+Along with Clara Luper, the some notable students of the sit-in were Donda West and Barbara Posey.
 Before the event, Luper gathered the students to teach them about the principles of civil disobedience and to train them on how to react to opposition.
-After their preparation, the first day of the sit-in began on August 19, 1958, when Clara Luper and the children sat down at the counter of the Katz Drug Store and ordered thirteen cokes.
-They were refused service, but they stayed at the counter for hours while whites kicked them, punched them, spat at them, and poured things on them.
-They returned for two more days; on the third day of their protest, one of the employees served them their food, ending segregation in the restaurant.
+After fifteen months of preparation, the first day of the sit-in began on August 19, 1958, when Clara Luper and the children sat down at the counter of the Katz Drug Store.
+They were refused service, but continued to come back for three consecutive days; the Youth Council waited patiently to be served as they sat on stools at the counter.
+The police remained close to the drug store in case any type of ruckus or disorder broke out.
+However, none was ever reported.
+They returned for two more days; on the third day of their protest, the store manager served them, ending segregation in the restaurant.

-Results

-The sit-in at the Katz Drug Store sparked a series of sit-ins throughout Downtown Oklahoma City's restaurants.
-Similar protests occurred throughout the city until 1964, when Oklahoma City passed an ordinance forbidding restaurants from refusing service or facilities to anyone based on race, religion, color, sex, or national origin.
-Similar sit-in movements were held across the country, most notably the Greensboro sit-ins and Nashville sit-ins in 1960, which gained national attention.
-One month after Oklahoma City's ordinance was put into place, the Civil Rights Act of 1964 was passed, which illegalized discrimination across the country.